 Tracking and Reporting – How many people need to generate reports?
 Do you need more or less control over required courses?
 What exactly do you need to track?

-Hopefully that helps clear up the basic differences between formal and informal learning.
-Just remember, when developing your company’s training strategy, iron out your needs and objectives first, then choose the program that makes most sense for you.
-You may even find that a blended learning approach of both formal and informal training is the way to go.
+Now that you know the difference between formal and informal learning, it is time to get started building a catered program for your organization.
+Just remember, when developing your company’s training strategy, iron out your needs and objectives first, then choose the program that makes most sense for your unique challenges.
+Many often find a blended learning approach of both formal and informal training is the right way to go.